Eshaansaini/leatcode/README.md

 # leetcode
-#The purpose of this repository is to provide help and keep me motivated to solve new problems and post them online
+The purpose of this repository is to provide help with certian problems and self improvement in coding questions.